- A job offer letter is a written communication sent to a prospective employee who has been selected for a specific position.

 - A job offer letter becomes legally binding once the employer and employee have both signed it, so it should be carefully worded and as accurate as possible to avoid misunderstandings and legal issues.

-- This article is for business owners and human resources professionals who are hiring and want to know the best practices for writing a job offer letter.
+- This article is for business owners who want to know the best practices for writing a job offer letter.

 After interviewing candidates for an open position at your company, you’ve finally found a prospect who’s the right fit for the job.
 Now it’s time to extend a job offer.
 You may be tempted to make an offer in person at the end of the final interview or by telephone.
-While that’s fine, it’s essential to follow up with a written job offer letter.
+That’s fine, but it’s essential to follow up with a written job offer letter.

-What is a job offer letter, and why should I send one?
+What a job offer letter is, and why you should send one

-Sending a job offer letter to a prospective employee is valuable because seeing the details in writing may help the candidate weigh their options and decide whether to accept.
-The faster you get a decision, the sooner you can start the onboarding process or move on to the next candidate (if the individual declines your offer).
+Sending a job offer letter to your preferred candidate is valuable because seeing the details in writing may help the individual weigh their options and decide whether to accept the position.
+The faster you get their decision, the sooner you can start the onboarding process or move on to the next candidate if the individual declines your offer.

-A job offer letter also makes sure your company and the prospective new hire are on the same page about the job’s details.
-Less confusion means less back-and-forth between you and the candidate while the offer is on the table and fewer problems in the future.
+A job offer letter also makes sure your company and the potential new hire are on the same page about the job’s details.
+Less confusion means less back and forth between you and the candidate while the offer is on the table and fewer problems in the future.

 Should a job offer letter be an email or a traditional letter?

-Key takeaway: A job offer letter officially extends the offer of a job to a candidate and contains critical details like salary and title.
-A written job offer gives the candidate the information they need to accept or decline the job and can prevent misunderstandings between the employer and prospective employee.
+A job offer letter officially extends the offer of a job to a candidate and contains critical details like the proposed salary and title.
+It gives the person the information they need to accept or decline the job and can prevent misunderstandings between the employer and prospective employee.

 How to write a job offer letter

-The introduction to a job offer letter is your chance to state the obvious – that you are offering the candidate a job.
-It also gives you the chance to address the recipient in a personal yet professional way that makes the offer and the idea of working for your company sound appealing.
+Approach writing a job offer letter like you would any formal letter for your business.
+In this case, the introduction is your chance to state the obvious – that you are offering the candidate a job.
+It also gives you the opportunity to address the recipient in a personal yet professional way that makes the offer and the idea of working for your company sound appealing.

-Begin by noting that you’re “pleased to” – rather than that you’d “love to” or “like to” – inform the candidate that they’ve been selected for the position of (job title) at (your business’s name).
-It should be friendly enough to show your enthusiasm about hiring the person, yet professional enough that the recipient knows it’s authentic, said Jay Scott, director of HR at Pugsquest.
+Begin by noting that you’re “pleased to” – rather than that you’d “love to” or “like to” – and inform the candidate that they’ve been selected for the position of whatever the role is at your business.
+This introduction should be friendly enough to show your enthusiasm about hiring the person, yet professional enough that the recipient knows it’s authentic.

-Make the recipient feel welcome and valued by including a sentence or two about why you chose them.
+Make the person feel welcome and valued by including a sentence or two about why you chose them.
 You may even want to note how many other applicants were vying for the job.
-Joy Poli, president and CEO of Strategic Talent Resources, suggests this: “We are impressed with your skills and accomplishments and feel your background and experience in ______ are a good match for our present needs.”
+Joy Poli, president and CEO of Strategic Talent Resources, suggests this language: “We are impressed with your skills and accomplishments and feel your background and experience in (area) are a good match for our present needs.”

 Matthew Dailly, managing director at Tiger Financial, uses a similar message – with a twist.
 “I like to add things like, ‘Your relevant skills would suit this position in particular because …’ or something like, ‘It was your enthusiasm that made this decision much easier.'”